shaswatsingh19/Website-Portfolio/README.md

-# Title — What is your app/project called?
-# Portfolio Website
+# Portfolio

-## Overview — Why did you start this project?
+## Overview
 This is my simple porfolio website that will tell you about myself and my work

-## Running the project — How could someone else get your code working for them?
+## Running the project
 ### Live Version : [shaswatsingh](https://shaswatsingh.vercel.app/)

 ### From the repo:
-1.Clone this project locally using git clone
+1. Clone this project locally using git clone
-2.Open the files, so easy
+2. Open the files, so easy